 |September||Sweet-tart, used to make pies and preserves|

-Heritage can be harvested in fall and summer.
+The harvesting season of this raspberry type is in fall and summer.
 But the raspberries produced in the fall crop are more delicious than those collected in the summer crop.
 The growing zone for this variety ranges from 4 to 8.

 Regarding the uses, Heritage is very versalite.
 You can eat it fresh, freeze it or use it to make jams and jellies.